 Bicycle Boulevards are low-volume and low-speed streets where motorists and bicyclists share the same lane.
 A motorist will usually have to cross over into the adjacent travel lane to pass a bicyclist unless a wide outside lane or shoulder is provided.
-Bicycle Boulevards are indicated with signage and pavement markings with a large image of a bicyclistTypically, such facilities are marked with special signage and pavement markings aimed at creating a.
-This is done to create a unique identity for the Bicycle Boulevard.
-Bicycle Boulevards also typically have more intense design interventions, such as bulb-outs, chicanes, etc., that help slow-calm vehicular traffic.
+Typically, such facilities are marked with special signage and pavement markings aimed at creating a unique identity for the Bicycle Boulevard.
+Bicycle Boulevards also typically have more intense design interventions, such as bulbouts, chicanes, etc., that help calm vehicular traffic.

-A common treatment for Bicycle Boulevards is to set posted speed limits lower than 20 miles per hour Traffic calming and other treatments along the corridor may reduce vehicle speeds so that motorists and bicyclists generally travel at the same speed.
-This creates a safer and more comfortable environment for all users and serves as a reminder to drivers that cyclists are prioritized on these facilities.
-Bicycle Boulevards should also incorporate treatments to facilitate safe more effective utilization and convenient crossings where bicyclists must traverse major streets.
+A common treatment for Bicycle Boulevards is to set posted speed limits lower than 20 miles per hour so that motorists and bicyclists generally travel at the same speed.
+This helps promote a safer and more comfortable environment for all users and serves as a reminder to drivers that cyclists are prioritized on these facilities.
+Bicycle Boulevards should also incorporate treatments to help facilitate safer, more effective utilization and more convenient crossings where bicyclists must traverse major streets.
 Bicycle Boulevards work best in well-connected street grids where riders can follow reasonably direct and logical routes with few "twists and turns."
 Boulevards also work best when higher-order parallel streets exist to serve through vehicle traffic.
 There are approximately 6 miles of existing Bicycle Boulevards in Albuquerque.
-See Figure 10: Existing Bikeways & Trails Map, page 64.
+See Figure 8: 2015 Bicycle and Trail Map, page 34, and Maps 1 - 4: Proposed & Existing Bikeways and Trails Maps, pages 74-80.